Gay Travel Vietnam: The perfect first-time Hanoi and Halong Bay tour includes much more!

 Prices and Hotels

 We offer several different hotels in Hanoi, ranging from basic to five stars.
 If you have a specific hotel in mind, please let us know.
 All of the hotels we use are carefully chosen for location, amenities, quality of service, security and value.
-We only use hotels that are gay-owned, gay-managed or gay-friendly.
-We inspect most hotels at least once a year.
+We use only hotels that are LGBT-friendly.

 To see prices and compare hotels please click on the "$" button on the left.
-If you have questions or suggestions about the hotels we use, please email us
+If you have questions or suggestions about the hotels we use, please Contact us

 Where We Shine: Our guides in Hanoi work for us — not for a local tour company, so we know you are getting the best guide available.
 They love to show our guests things that most group tours never have a chance to see.
 All of our hotels are in safe, central locations.
 Unlike most other tours to Halong Bay and Perfume Pagoda, you travel in comfort in a private car with a personal guide.
 We promise never to put you in an ancient bus full of backpackers or in a hotel that is not gay-friendly.